Basic Statistics with R

 Example-1 :

-Two brands of an electric bulb claimed that their bulbs have a mean life time of 1000 hours.
-In order to test the claim, 16 bulbs of ech brand were randomly drawn and their life time in hours wwere determined by experiment.
+The manufacturers of two brands of an electric bulb claimed that their bulbs have a mean life time of 1000 hours.
+Sixteen bulbs of each brand were randomly drawn and their life time in hours were determined by experiment.
 The results are presented below:

 Bulb-A : \(\small{1067.7, ~984.3,~ 998.8,~ 1025.9,~ 1060.9,~ 959.1,~ 1013.8,~ 1047.0,~ 987.8,~ 1051.0,}\)